 In addition, stakeholder input suggested that the model include the possibility of earning points for achieving or maintaining excellence to go along with incentives for improvement.
 Such a feature would serve to limit the impact of declining enrollment on institutions' access to performance funding, it would also give access to the funds to institutions that are already high performers and might struggle to make further improvement.
-Not all of the performance metrics lent themselves to an appropriate excellence standard, but the model generally treats excellence as being among the top quintile of institutions in their sector on their model, though there is a second excellence measure for institutions that any excellence measure that relies on national data will constrain how it can be calculated; a potentially better measure of improvement using Missouri data can only be calculated for Missouri institutions and creating comparisons to Missouri institutions that award points for excellence is inconsistent with many of the guiding principles for the funding model.
-The design for the performance funding component is summarized in Figure 22.
+Not all of the performance metrics lend themselves to an appropriate excellence standard, but the model generally treats excellence as being among the top quintile of institutions in their sector on their model, though there is a second excellence measure for institutions that approach their peak productivity over the previous decade in weighted awards.
+Worth noting is that any excellence measure that relies on national data will constrain how it can be calculated; a potentially better measure of improvement using Missouri data can only be calculated for Missouri institutions and creating comparisons to Missouri institutions that award points for excellence is inconsistent with many of the guiding principles for the funding model.
+The design for the performance funding component is summarized in Figure 23.